AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

   indication is decodable.

 Self-defined frame
-: A Frame for which the spatial ID, temporal ID, DTIs, Referred frames, and Chain information is present in the packet(s) containing the Frame.
+: A Frame for which the DTIs, Referred frames, and/or Chain information is present in the packet(s) containing the Frame.

 Switch request
 : A request for the encoder to produce a frame with Switch indication that would